lizmat/raku-all-modules/scmorrison/uzu/README.md

 Pages will only be rendered under the following conditions:

 * Rendered page does not exist in `build` directory
+* The page template has been modified
-* A partial file included in the page's layout, the page itself, or a partial included in the page have been modified
+* A partial file included in the layout, page, or any partial included in the page has been modified
 * The page includes a related / linked pages `_pages` yaml dict and one of the linked pages templates has been modified
 * Running `uzu --clear build` will rebuild all pages
 * Pressing `c enter` while running `uzu watch` will rebuild all pages